Skip to main content

 4. Poor Metabolizers (PM) ∞ Individuals with two non-functional alleles, leading to little or no enzyme activity.

 This genetic variability has profound clinical implications.
 Patients who are CYP2D6 poor metabolizers are unable to efficiently convert tamoxifen to endoxifen.
-Studies have demonstrated that these individuals have significantly lower plasma concentrations of endoxifen, which has been correlated with poorer clinical outcomes, including a higher risk of recurrence.
+Studies have demonstrated that these individuals have significantly lower plasma concentrations of endoxifen, which has been correlated with poorer clinical outcomes, including a higher risk of breast cancer recurrence.

 This direct link between genotype, metabolite concentration, and clinical efficacy makes a compelling case for the use of pharmacogenetic testing to guide tamoxifen therapy.
 For a patient identified as a poor metabolizer, a clinician might consider alternative strategies, such as increasing the tamoxifen dose or switching to a different class of medication, like an aromatase inhibitor in postmenopausal women, which does not require CYP2D6 activation.